 Background

 Work is in progress to develop a new ESG to be prescribed for use in calculations of life and annuity Statutory reserves according to the Valuation Manual (e.g. VM-20, VM-21) and capital under the NAIC RBC requirements (e.g. C3 Phase 1, C3 Phase 2).
-Implementation of a new ESG is expected to materially increase life and annuity reserves and capital.
+Based on preliminary AAA model office testing, the implementation of a new ESG may materially increase life and annuity reserves and capital.
 The purpose of the ESG field test is to assess the impacts for different product types, gain a better understanding of the drivers of reserve and capital differences, and determine potential ESG modifications that may be desirable for a second field test tentatively planned for early 2023.

 This document should be read in conjunction with the document titled “Economic Scenario Generator (ESG) Reserves and Capital Field Test Specifications”.
 Some of the information from that document is repeated here, but with greater detail.